andyl/phoenix_live_editable/notes/devlog.md

 - [x] Deploy on phoenix-live-editable.fly.io
 - [x] Menu bold on 80, 443, 8080 and 4040
+- [x] Generate docs for `phoenix_live_editable`
+- [x] Test in standalone app using path dependency
+- [x] Test in standalone app using GitHub dependency

 ## NextSteps

-- [ ] Get live-edit working on base home page
+- [ ] Get live-edit working on base demo
+- [ ] Get live-edit working on milligram demo
+- [ ] Get live-edit working on tailwind demo

+- [ ] LiveEditable config scoped to Phoenix App

 # TBD

-- [ ] Test in standalone app using path dependency
-- [ ] Test in standalone app using GitHub dependency

-- [ ] Test with local Hex repository (push sub-app)
 - [ ] Push PhoenixLiveEditable package to hex.pm
 - [ ] Test in standalone app using hex dependency